 Bahá’u’lláh cites a number of other traditions, and, then, just before writing the final words of the final paragraph of His penultimate work, He cites the very tradition Hadi and Sister Therese had sent with me to Akka.

-Years later, on another stopover in Jerusalem before traveling north for another pilgrimage, I took my husband and my fifteen-year-old daughter on the first leg of the tour Hadi had given me so many years before.
+Years later, on another stopover in Jerusalem, before traveling north on another pilgrimage, I took my husband and my fifteen-year-old daughter on the first leg of the tour Hadi had given me so many years before.
 But when we climbed the stairs to the gate leading to the Dome of the Rock and the Al-Aqsa Mosque, a young kafiyyeh-clad man forbade us from entering because, he said, we were not Muslims.
-How different this man was from Hadi, who had been so eager to share his faith with me.
+How different this man was from Hadi, who had been so eager to share his faith with me!

-As hard as I tried, I could not make the young man understand that he was not looking deeply enough into our hearts.
-If only he would, it would become as evident to him as the morning sun that broke through the clouds on that rainy February day in the holy city of Jerusalem, that we believed in the prophet Muhammad and in His book, the holy Quran.
+As hard as I tried, I couldn’t make the young man understand that he wasn’t looking deeply enough into our hearts.
+If only he had, it would have become as evident to him as the morning sun that broke through the clouds on that rainy February day in the holy city of Jerusalem, that we believed in the prophet Muhammad and in His book, the holy Quran.

 But the young man would not budge.
-At first, I felt disappointed that my daughter would not be able to touch her hand to the rock from which Muhammad ascended to the seventh heaven or pray in the Al-Aqsa Mosque, then I remembered a verse of Rumi’s, written about this very mosque:
+At first, I felt disappointed that my daughter wouldn’t be able to see the rock from which Muhammad ascended to the seventh heaven or pray in the Al-Aqsa Mosque, then I remembered this verse by Rumi: